 Transfer students admitted to the School of Music are evaluated through a combination of diagnostic tests, given on the Friday morning before the first week of classes each semester.
 Included are components in written theory, critical listening (including melodic and harmonic dictation), and sight-singing.
 These evaluations allow us to assess comprehensively each student's overall competency in these areas that form the essential foundation for more advanced study.
 The exam results, considered collectively, help determine which lower-division "core" courses, if any, each student will need.
 This enables us to place students in appropriate courses, at levels where we can reasonably expect them to succeed.
 We then also award credit for those course levels in which we find each individual transfer student to have demonstrated proficiency.

-Undergraduates who wish to take the Theory Placement Exam can see the study guide.
+Undergraduates who wish to take the Theory Placement Exam can see the study guide as well as the additional aural skills materials on Blackboard.
 The Theory Placement Exam is given in March and on the Saturday before the start of fall classes.

 If you have questions concerning transfer admission and evaluation, please feel free to contact the Theory/Composition Coordinator.